quantum-kite/kite/tutorial_import_lattice.md

 ```(i, i)``` inside the cell ```[0,0]``` because these terms are actually
 onsite energies that can be added when adding a lattice site (sublattice).

-Now let's try to make just a slighly advanced example, a graphene lattice:
+Now let's try to make just a slightly advanced example, a graphene lattice:

 _add_gist_
 https://gist.github.com/MAndelkovic/a5f085ce48b5d28de68b03b08008b57f

 ## Exporting the model

 After making the Lattice object, we can output both the model
 and information about the quantities that we want to calculate.
-For this, we need an additional functionaliteis that can be imported:
+For this, we need an additional functionalities that can be imported:

 ```
 import export_lattice as ex